eigerco/solana-spec/implementation-details.md

 ```
 where `num_items` is the number of current items we want to insert into the filter and `max_items` is the maximum number of items that can be inserted.

-The `CrdsFilter`s are partitioned between peers selected randomly using their weights calculated as follows:
+The `CrdsFilter`s are partitioned in pull requests between peers selected randomly using their weights calculated as follows:

   ```
     stake = min(node_stake, peer_stake[i])